 Generally, these videos highlight a key stakeholder such as a developer/owner, leasing broker and/or architect in an interview-style setting.
 Interesting B-roll of nearby amenities or building images (either live or digitally rendered) can be layered on top to add interest and support the narrative of the stakeholder.

 Value proposition videos are suitable for a wide range of properties – from office and industrial to retail and even land.
-They generally fall in the one and a half to two and a half minute range.
+They generally fall in the one-and-a-half to two-and-a-half minute range.

 The cost for these videos depends on the length of the video, the number of stakeholders interviewed and the amount of time needed to capture the B-roll or any digitally rendered footage used.
-The more people interviewed and more extensive the assets needed, the higher the cost.
+The more people interviewed and the more extensive the assets needed, the higher the cost.

 6. Property Commercial

 A new type of video that is emerging in commercial real estate marketing is the property commercial.
 These videos go beyond a simple property tour or interview and are more like a commercial you might see on TV.
-Like commercials on TV, these videos help to tell a story, are typically highly-scripted and tend to go further than a traditional property marketing video in attempting to evoke emotion from a viewer.
+Like commercials on TV, these videos help to tell a story, are typically highly scripted, and tend to go further than a traditional property marketing video in attempting to evoke emotion from a viewer.

 These videos often feature a voiceover that provides narration, but sometimes simply utilize background music.
-They can feature a wide range of B-roll including lifestyle imagery, footage of the building and surrounding amenities, drone clips and even digitally rendered segments.
+They can feature a wide range of B-roll including lifestyle imagery, footage of the building and surrounding amenities, drone clips, and even digitally rendered segments.